Najib Albina: Early life

 Before 1930, he married Adele Morcos (1911 – 1965), a Christian Palestinian from Jericho.
 She bore them eight children between 1930 and 1950.
+The family were forced to leave Musrara in the 1948 Nakba and relocated to Bethlehem.

 Early career with the American Colony

 Najib worked as a darkroom technician and photographer for the photographic division of the American Colony directly under Lewis Larsson from the early 1920s through the mid-1930s.
 He worked primarily taking and developing film of archaeological sites in the greater Jerusalem area; however, he also worked developing motion pictures.
 He worked alongside his brother, Jamil Albina, in the photographic division.
 Many of the photographs taken by Najib, Jamil, and Lewis Larsson are publicly available through the Library of Congress.